ricsonc/feast/readme.md

 #### Usage

 The feast macro is defined in feast.py.
 Read the *macropy* documentation to understand how to use macros.
+See `main.py` for a working example.
 This was developed with python2.7 and macropy 1.0.3.
 At the moment, there are some minor incompatibilities with python3.x.
 The feast macro takes a single boolean argument, which, when set to `False`, will not modify `&^/` inside quicklambdas.
 This is useful if you want to do normal arithmetic.